Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Examples of current Fast-Track Registration Processes

 \section{Examples of current Fast-Track Registration Processes}

-We briefly outline the legal basis and regulatory requirements of the fast-track procedures for digital health applications established to date.
-The "app on prescription" in Germany has a pioneering role and was introduced by the Digital Healthcare Act (\emph{Ger.} Digitale-Versorgung-Gesetz, DVG), which came into force in 2019.
+We briefly outline the legal basis and regulatory requirements of the fast-track procedures for digital medical devices established to date.
+The ``app on prescription'' in Germany has a pioneering role and was introduced by the Digital Healthcare Act, which came into force in 2019.
 Since then, digital health applications (\emph{Ger.} Digitale Gesundheitsanwendungen, DiGA) can be prescribed by physicians and psychotherapists and are reimbursed by statutory health insurance companies.
-The currently reimbursable DiGA are listed in the directory of reimbursable digital health applications (DiGA directory \cite{digaDirectory}).
-To be listed in the DiGA directory (also called directory here), the applications must successfully complete the assessment of the Federal Institute for Drugs and Medical Devices (\emph{Ger.} Bundesinstitut für Arzneimittel und Medizinprodukte, BfArM).
-The details of the registration process and the requirements for reimbursable DiGA are regulated by the Digital Health Applications Ordinance (\emph{Ger.} Digitale-Gesundheitsanwendungen-Verordnung, DiGAV).
-A concrete interpretation of that and more practical details can be found in the DiGA guideline \cite{leitfadendiga} of the BfArM.
-An old guideline version is also available in English; see \cite{oldLeitfadenEnglish}.
+The currently reimbursable DiGA are listed in the DiGA directory \cite{digaDirectory}.
+To be listed in the directory, the applications must successfully complete the assessment of the BfArM.
+The details of the registration process and the requirements for reimbursable DiGA are regulated by the Digital Health Applications Ordinance (DiGAV).
+A concrete interpretation of that and more practical details can be found in the DiGA guideline of the BfArM \cite{leitfadendiga}.
+An old guideline version is also available in English \cite{oldLeitfadenEnglish}.